-a.
-Delegate Assembly - UUP delegates, State employee members of its Executive Board, the Parliamentarian, and chairpersons of its standing committees required by UUP's constitution and by-laws to attend meetings of the Delegate Assembly shall be granted up to three days of employee organization leave per Agreement year, including travel time, for attendance at delegate meetings.
-Under special circumstances and upon advance request, additional employee organization leave for additional delegate meetings may be granted by the Director of the Governor's Office of Employee Relations.

-b.Executive Board - Each State employee member of UUP's Executive Board and the Parliamentarian shall be granted up to eight days of employee organization leave per Agreement year, including travel time, for attendance at Executive Board meetings.
-An employee who succeeds a member of such Board or succeeds as the Parliamentarian shall be granted the balance of employee organization leave available to such member or the Parliamentarian for the Agreement year for attendance at Board meetings.

-c.
-Standing Committees - There shall be available a total of 284 employee organization leave days per contract year for use by State employee members of UUP's Standing Committees on Negotiations, Grievance, Legislation, Membership, Finance, Elections and Credentials, Affirmative Action, Solidarity and Part-time Concerns.

-d.
-Ad Hoc Committees - In each year of this Agreement a total of 20 days of employee organization leave shall be made available for use by employees designated by UUP to participate in meetings of UUP's ad hoc committees.

-e.
-Empire State College Executive Board - Each State employee member of UUP's Empire State College Executive Board shall be granted up to three days of employee organization leave per Agreement year, including travel time, for attendance at meetings of the Board.
-An employee who succeeds a member of such Board shall be granted the balance of the employee organization leave available to such member for the Agreement year for attendance at Board meetings.
+- a.
+Delegate Assembly UUP delegates, State employee members of its Executive Board, the Parliamentarian, and chairpersons of its standing committees required by UUP's constitution and by-laws to attend meetings of the Delegate Assembly shall be granted up to three days of employee organization leave per Agreement year, including travel time, for attendance at delegate meetings.
+Under special circumstances and upon advance request, additional employee organization leave for additional delegate meetings may be granted by the Director of the Governor's Office of Employee Relations. - b.
+Executive Board Each State employee member of UUP's Executive Board and the Parliamentarian shall be granted up to eight days of employee organization leave per Agreement year, including travel time, for attendance at Executive Board meetings.
+An employee who succeeds a member of such Board or succeeds as the Parliamentarian shall be granted the balance of employee organization leave available to such member or the Parliamentarian for the Agreement year for attendance at Board meetings. - c.
+Standing and Ad Hoc Committees There shall be available a total of 304 employee organization leave days per contract year for use by State employee members of UUP's Standing and Ad Hoc Committees. - d.
+Empire State College Executive Board Each State employee member of UUP's Empire State College Executive Board shall be granted up to three days of employee organization leave per Agreement year, including travel time, for attendance at meetings of the Board.
+An employee who succeeds a member of such Board shall be granted the balance of the employee organization leave available to such member for the Agreement year for attendance at Board meetings. - §11.2 Grievances - a.

-§11.2 Grievances

-a.
 UUP Chapter Grievance Chairpersons shall be granted reasonable and necessary employee organization leave, including travel time, for the purpose of processing grievances in accordance with Article 7, Grievance Procedure, and Article 19, Discipline, of this Agreement.

-b.Employees who file grievances under Article 7, Grievance Procedure, or Article 19, Discipline, of this Agreement shall be granted reasonable and necessary employee organization leave, including travel time, to attend meetings, reviews or hearings which are scheduled by the State, or its representatives, in accordance with the procedures established in Article 7, Grievance Procedure, and Article 19, Discipline, of this Agreement.
+b.
+Employees who file grievances under Article 7, Grievance Procedure, or Article 19, Discipline, of this Agreement shall be granted reasonable and necessary employee organization leave, including travel time, to attend meetings, reviews or hearings which are scheduled by the State, or its representatives, in accordance with the procedures established in Article 7, Grievance Procedure, and Article 19, Discipline, of this Agreement.